bnb-chain/BEPs/BEP5.md

 - Max 200 character string.

 Website:
-- A url that points to the project website
+- A URL that points to the project website

 Icon:
 - A URL which returns a square image file